 We have entered into an underwriting agreement with Dawson James Securities, Inc. with respect to the common stock and Warrants being offered.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriter, and the underwriter has agreed to purchase from us on a firm commitment basis, the number of units set forth opposite its name in the table below
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriter, and the underwriter has agreed to purchase from us on a firm commitment basis, the number of units set forth opposite its name in the table below.

 Underwriter Number of Units

-Dawson James Securities, Inc.
+Dawson James Securities, Inc. 9,500,000

-Total
+Total 9,500,000

 The underwriters are committed to purchase all the common stock and warrants offered by us if they purchase any such securities.
 The underwriters are not obligated to purchase the units, or combinations thereof, covered by the underwriters' over-allotment option described below.
 The underwriters are offering the units, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officer's certificates and legal opinions.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
-We have granted to the underwriters an option to purchase up to additional shares of common stock at price of \$ per share, less underwriting discounts and commissions, and/or (ii) additional Warrants at a purchase price of \$0.001 per warrant, less underwriting discounts and commissions.
+We have granted to the underwriters an option to purchase up to 1,425,000 additional shares of common stock at price of \$0.549 per share, less underwriting discounts and commissions, and/or (ii) additional Warrants to purchase up to 712,500 additional shares of common stock at a purchase price of \$0.001 per warrant, less underwriting discounts and commissions.
 The over-allotment option may be used to purchase common stock, warrants or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15% of the number of common stock and Warrants underlying the units sold in the primary offering.
 The underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of common stock and Warrants by the underwriters in excess of the total number set forth in the table above.
-Dawson James Securities, Inc., its officers and its registered representatives, and their affiliates, may participate in this offering on the same terms and conditions as the investors participating in this offering.
+Dawson James Securities, Inc., its officers and its registered representatives, and their affiliates, may participate in this offering on the same terms and conditions as the investors participating in this offering in this offering in this offering in this offering in this offering.